dhdaines/playa/README.md

 write the standards.

-As mentioned earlier, if you really just want to do text extraction, there's always pdfplumber, pypdfium2, pikepdf, pypdf, borb, pydyf, etc, etc, etc.
+As mentioned earlier, if you really just want to do text extraction, there's always pdfplumber, pymupdf, pypdfium2, pikepdf, pypdf, borb, etc, etc, etc.

 ## Acknowledgement